maoratar1/SLAM/README.md

 $$argmin_{x}\|Ax-b\|^{2},\ s.t \ \|x\|^{2}=1 $$

-if b is not equal to zero the solutions go through the pseudo-inverse and if $ b = 0 $ , the homogeneous case, We calculate A's SVD and the desired vector is **the last column of V**
+if b is not equal to zero the solutions go through the pseudo-inverse and if $b = 0$ , the homogeneous case, We calculate A's SVD and the desired vector is **the last column of V**